gustavokuklinski/bit-rot/README.md

 # Bit Rot
-Bit Rot is a zombie survivor game.
+Bit Rot is a zombie survivor game inspired by Atari Adventure and Project Zomboid.

 **Basic controls**:
 - **W/A/S/D**: Walk